 Hit it Longer, Hit it Straighter!

 Most golfers are frustrated with lousy shots and have no idea how to fix them.
-The Speed Trap guides you to a swing that creates good shots in 3 steps.
+The Speed Trap 2.0 golf driver guide gives you to a swing that creates good shots in 3 steps.
 Golf is exciting and fun again!

-With this new 2.0 version, you get the rod tethers built into the strongest base ever and upgraded design points throughout.
+With the new Speed Trap 2.0, you get the rod tethers built into the strongest base ever and upgraded design points throughout.
 We’ve learned a lot and you are going to love it!